formthefog/formation/roadmap.md

 **User Stories:**
 - As a user, I want peer discovery to happen within seconds, not minutes
-- As a user, I want to access the network on my IPv6-only connection
 - As a user, I want reliable reconnection if I temporarily disconnect
 - As a node operator, I want efficient NAT traversal for my nodes